 How will BERT affect the SERP?

 BERT is the biggest algorithm update from Google since they introduced RankBrain in 2015.
-The purpose of the RankBrain algorithm update was to use machine learning to provide more relevant results for search queries based on intent of the user.
+The purpose of the RankBrain algorithm update was to use machine learning to provide more relevant results for search queries based on the intent of the user.
 BERT is not a replacement for RankBrain, but rather a supplement to the technology.
 Both algorithm updates share the similar goal of improving user experience and the relevancy of search results.

 According to Google, BERT will be affecting 1 out of every 10 search queries.
 To give you some perspective on how big this update is, a routine algorithm update from Google will usually affect 0.1% of search results — so affecting 10% is a pretty big deal.